-When some of Nashville's finest pitched in on the final verse of George Jones' 1992 single "I Don't Need Your Rockin' Chair," they backed up the notion that the Possum's advanced age didn't mean that he needed "Geritol or Medicare."
-As a relevant recording artist and live act, he had more golden years ahead.
+When some of Nashville's finest talents pitched in on the final verse of George Jones' 1992 single "I Don't Need Your Rockin' Chair," they backed up the notion that the Possum's advanced age didn't mean that he needed "Geritol or Medicare."
+As a relevant recording artist, he proved had more golden years ahead.

-On the album, Vince Gill, Mark Chesnutt, Garth Brooks, Travis Tritt, Joe Diffie, Alan Jackson, Pam Tillis, T. Graham Brown, Patty Loveless and Clint Black make their own personal statements about Jones' sustained greatness by appearing on the final verse.
-It's the audio equivalent of Hank Williams Jr.'s "All My Rowdy Friends Are Coming Over Tonight" music video and other country music happenings where seemingly everyone popular at the time got booked.
+On the album, Vince Gill, Mark Chesnutt, Garth Brooks, Travis Tritt, Joe Diffie, Alan Jackson, Pam Tillis, T. Graham Brown, Patty Loveless, and Clint Black make their own personal statements about Jones' sustained greatness by appearing on the final verse.
+That's right; those are a lot of big names.
+It's the audio equivalent of Hank Williams Jr.'s "All My Rowdy Friends Are Coming Over Tonight" music video and other country music happenings where nearly every popular performer at the time got booked.
 The best live footage out there shows Chesnutt and Tracy Lawrence providing an alternate star-studded final chorus.

 The single came from the same solid album as "Finally Friday" and Jones' cover of Merle Haggard's "The Bottle Let Me Down."
 In his 1996 autobiography I Lived to Tell It All, Jones reckoned that the album's lack of airplay and commercial success could be penned on a music business that puts its own legends out to pasture.